 Craig oversees the day-to-day operations of the finance team.
 Before joining Foundation North in 2010, he worked in various finance roles in the marine, travel and apparel industries.
 Craig holds a Bachelor of Commerce Degree from Auckland University and is also a Chartered Accountant member of the Chartered Accountants Australia & New Zealand (CA).
 Craig has an interest in process improvements, management and financial reporting.
 He grew up in Kaipara Flats, where his family have lived and farmed in the area for five generations.
 He resides in Mt Albert with his wife and two teenage children and in his spare time enjoys sports, bone carving, camping, cooking and socialising with family and friends.

 Jackie joined Foundation North in 2012 and apart from her finance role is also responsible for all matters related to the payment and monitoring of grants once they have received board approval.
 Previously she worked in a finance and administration role in the telecommunications industry for a non-profit membership group for almost 10 years.
 She is South-African born and started her career in the banking industry before immigrating to New Zealand in 1997.
-Jackie holds a NZ Business Diploma and a Bachelor of Business Degree and is a member of the Accounting Technician College of Chartered Accountants Australia & New Zealand.
+Jackie holds a Bachelor of Business Degree, a Graduate Certificate in Business and is an Associate Chartered Accountant (ACA) member of the Chartered Accountants Australia & New Zealand.
 She is married and has 2 adult daughters and lives on the North Shore.
 She is an avid reader and enjoys keeping fit and tramping.